deeplearning4j/deeplearning4j/compare-dl4j-torch7-pylearn.md

 ### <a name="caffe2">Caffe2</a>

-[**Caffe2**](https://caffe2.ai/) is the long-awaited successor to the original Caffe, whose creator now works at Facebook.
+[**Caffe2**](https://caffe2.ai/) is the long-awaited successor to the original Caffe, whose creator Yangqing Jia now works at Facebook.
 Caffe2 is the second deep-learning framework to be [backed by Facebook](https://techcrunch.com/2017/04/18/facebook-open-sources-caffe2-its-flexible-deep-learning-framework-of-choice/) after Torch/PyTorch.
 The main difference seems to be the claim that Caffe2 is more scalable and light-weight.
+It purports to be deep learning for production environments.
 Like Caffe and PyTorch, Caffe2 offers a Python API running on a C++ engine.

 * [Caffe2's GitHub repository](https://github.com/caffe2/caffe2)